aurorusidk/starling/DESIGN.md

 Starling will facilitate functional programming, including the use of lambda functions and higher-order functions.

 ### Type enforcement
 Variables in Starling will be statically typed.
-Types are strictly enforced and cannot change at runtime.
+Types will be strictly enforced and cannot change at runtime.
 Variables declared without a type will be assigned a static type at compile time.

 Variables must be explicitly converted to the same type before operations can be performed on them, with the exception of Numeric types (`int`, `frac`, `float`) which will be converted implicitly.

 ### Libraries and Plugins